MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 4. At the bottom of the page, select __Create__ to finish creating the user.

-## Add a Dynamics 365 Customer Engagement trial
+## Add a Dynamics 365 for Customer Engagement trial

 Product Visualize integrates directly into Dynamics 365 for Sales, which enables your salespeople to seamlessly transition from vital customer data into an engaging sales experience that changes the way customers think about your products.